ApryseSDK/pdftron-android-ocr-scanner-sample/README.md

 # PDFTron Android OCR Scanner Sample
 This sample showcases the OCR capabilities of the PDFTron SDK.
-This sample consists of two parts: the server component which makes use of Firebase Cloud functions and Firebase Storage, and the client part which uses an [Android scanner library](https://github.com/brandenfung2/AndroidScannerDemo) to scan documents.
+This sample consists of two parts: the server component which makes use of Firebase Cloud functions and Firebase Storage, and the client part which a [fork](https://github.com/brandenfung2/AndroidScannerDemo) of the [AndroidScannerDemo library](https://github.com/brandenfung2/AndroidScannerDemo) to scan documents.

 ![Screenshot](https://pdftron.s3.amazonaws.com/custom/websitefiles/android/pdftron-scanner-ocr-min.gif)